alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/09/excel-as-a-frontend.md

 They go through Excel.

-On the projects I have worked on, one of the most common features requested by the clients is exporting data to Excel, especially for back-office operations, so analysts can more easily find information, make reports and calculate sums.
+On the projects I have worked on, one of the most common features requested by clients is exporting data to Excel, especially for back-office operations, so analysts can more easily find information, make reports and calculate sums.
 Not just back-office — field agents, support and sales people also use it.

 Some real life examples: